Have you ever scrolled a website and felt… nothing?

 <h2 class="scroll-animate">Welcome to Techlino</h2>

-<p class="scroll-animate">Let’s make your site move with you!</p>
+<p class="scroll-animate">Let’s make your site move with you!</p>Boom!
+Scroll and watch the magic.

 Tip: